-It starts innocuously enough.
-You receive an email from a colleague; just the regular kind of short message they’re always sending and a link to an article they thought you’d like.
+It starts innocently enough.
+An email from a colleague with a link to an article they thought you’d like.
 But when you click on it, your troubles start.

 It’s not The Australian or The New York Times that you’re taken to.
 Instead, you’re directed to a screen that tells you all of the data stored on your computer has been encrypted.
 Worse still, you’re not going to get it back unless you pay.
 And to top it off, for every 30 minutes you delay, a piece of data will be destroyed or the price of having it unlocked will increase.